abogushevsky/CoreRpc/README.md

 ```

 ## Releases
 Unfortunately, project is not production ready.
-It doesn't support async methods and implementing it is the most important task for now.
-Also, ILogger interface is not flexible enough and there are many other things that have to be done.
+There are many things to be done.